 Commercial Dispute Resolution

 Commercial litigation forms the core of Dan’s practice.
-Having worked as a commercial litigator for Herbert Smith in London and Conyers Dill & Pearman in the British Virgin Islands as well as at the Bar, his experience in this field is considerably in advance of his year of call.
+Having worked as a commercial litigator for Herbert Smith in London and Conyers Dill & Pearman in the British Virgin Islands before practising at the Bar, his experience in this field is considerably in advance of his year of call.

-Where sports law is concerned, he has represented national governing bodies and athletes before independent arbitral tribunals and is on the Panel of Arbitrators of Sport Resolutions, the UK’s leading sports dispute resolution body, giving him valuable experience as arbitrator.
+Where sports law is concerned, he has represented national governing bodies, athletes and other entities before independent arbitral tribunals in both the UK and overseas (including the Court of Arbitration for Sport) and is on the Panel of Arbitrators of Sport Resolutions, the UK’s leading sports dispute resolution body, giving him valuable experience as arbitrator.
+For more information on Dan’s sports arbitration experience, please select the sports law link on the left hand side of this page.

 In line with Chambers’ expertise, Dan’s practice encompasses the broad spectrum of professional liability work, which he very much enjoys.